|

 Awards : Commander of the British Empire, Distinguished Service Cross, King Haakon VII Liberty Cross

-Charles Breese commanded the 1st Border's D Company, but after landing at Arnhem the chain of command had to be altered due to the unfortunate absense of Lt-Colonel Haddon, and so Major Breese was appointed Second-in-Command of the 1st Border.
+Charles Breese commanded "D" Company of the 1st Border, but when he landed at Arnhem he discovered that the chain of command had to be altered due to the unfortunate absence of Lieutenant-Colonel Haddon, and he was immediately made the Battalion Second-in-Command.

-Major Breese was wounded on the 23rd September, but refused to be evacuated to a dressing station until the Division withdrew across the Rhine, and he was amongst the last to depart for the other side of the river.
+Major Breese was wounded on the 23rd September, but he refused to be evacuated to a dressing station until the Division withdrew across the Rhine, and he was amongst the last to embark.
+On the 14th November 1947, Major Breese was awarded the Distinguished Service Cross for his actions at Arnhem.
+His citation reads:

-Breese was promoted to Lieutenant-Colonel and given command of the 1st Border on the 24th November 1944, and he led them in Norway, immediately after the war had ended in May 1945.
-After five years of German occupation the liberators naturally received a joyous welcome from the Norwegians, and on his way to a civic reception for senior British officers in Oslo, Breese recalled that the cheers of the crowd were deafening and his car could only manage to travel through them at a snail's pace, and he revealed that he had seldom been more touched than when a girl of about 10 or 12 threw a posy of flowers into the car and said "God bless your King".
+On the 24th November 1944, Breese was promoted to Lieutenant-Colonel and given command of the 1st Border, leading them to Norway in May 1945.
+The Battalion received a most enthusiastic welcome in Oslo, and Breese, on his way to a civic reception for senior British officers, recalled the deafening cheers of the crowds, and that he had seldom been more touched than when a girl of about 10 or 12 years of age threw a posy of flowers into his car, which could only proceed at a snail's pace, and said, "God bless your King".

-Charles Breese stayed in the army after the war, earning the US Distinguished Service Cross on the 14th November 1947, the Norway - King Haakon VII Liberty Cross on the 16th/19th March 1948, and was later awarded a CBE.
-He joined the Parachute Regiment, and commanded their 17th (Durham Light Infantry) Battalion of the Territorial Army from 1956-58.
+Charles Breese continued to serve in the British Army after the war, being awarded the King Haakon VII Liberty Cross on the 16/19th March 1948, and he was later made a Commander of the British Empire.
+He joined the Parachute Regiment and, from 1956-58, commanded their 17th (Durham Light Infantry) Battalion of the Territorial Army.
 Promoted to Brigadier, he was the Honourary Colonel of the 4th (Volunteer) Battalion The Parachute Regiment (TA), from 1977-86.